 Step 1: Prerequisites and Application Requirements

-The first step in the admissions process is to ensure you are on track to complete both the course prerequisites and application requirements in time to apply for your preferred year of entry.
+The first step in the admissions process is to ensure you are on track to complete the application requirements in time to apply for your preferred year of entry.

 International Students: We do not require a separate application or fee, and you should be prepared to meet all of the prerequisite and application requirements as outlined.
 If you need assistance with immigration (I-20 form, F-1 visa, SEVIS, etc.), our International Student Services (ISS) staff are available to help you.
 Visit the ISS website to learn more.

 Admission to the program is competitive so you should strive to not only meet, but exceed the minimum requirements.
 To get a feel for the competitiveness of the applicant pool we recommend that you view our class statistics page.